 - STEP: Smarter Travel Enrollment Program, a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.

 - Registration of Canadians Abroad: a free service that allows the Government of Canada to notify you in case of an emergency abroad or a personal emergency at home.

-- USA Study Abroad-Information for parents about studying abroad with government resources.
+- USA Study Abroad-Information for parents/guardians about studying abroad with government resources.

 - U.S. State Dept– Websites of U.S. Embassies, Consulates, and Diplomatic Missions.

-- First generation study abroad students– Studying abroad as a first generation college loved one.
+- First generation study abroad students– Studying abroad as a first generation university student.